 Is your product missing quality policies?
-We consistently review and update our standardize quality criteria.
-If you ordered a product and the tolerances are not listed, contact us.
+We consistently add to our standardized quality criteria.
+If standardized tolerances are not listed, contact us.

 Defects below maximum: If the number of units with minor, major, or critical defects is below the maximum what's acceptable (per the table above) for your lot, it passes inspection.

 Defects at or over maximum: If the number of units with defects exceeds the maximum acceptable for your lot (per the table above), report issues as soon as possible.
 To speed up the process, try to count the total number of defective units.
 Typically defective units within a production run will be found in close proximity to each other.